 A job or career fair is also commonly referred as job expo or career expo.
-It’s a fair or exposition for employers, recruiters, schools, companies and organizations to meet with prospective job seekers.
+It’s a fair or exposition for employers, recruiters, schools, companies, and organizations to meet with prospective job seekers.
 A career fair can be worthwhile to take part in as long as you are attending the right type of career fairs.
-There are several types of career fairs so use your time wisely and attend the ones that further your job search.
+There are several types of career fairs so use your time wisely and visit the ones that further your job search.

 The online job fair – Also known as a virtual job fair is an online version of a traditional job fair, this method has gain popularity since 2005.
 They connect employers and job seekers to discuss employment opportunities by way of specialized websites.
 These online job fairs are live, fully interactive and are held at specific times.